OriginRound/origin-round-docs/Origin-Round-Partner-API.md

 * **Validation:** Contains uppercase letters and numbers (excludes `0, 1, I, O` to prevent typos).
 You can validate the shape on your frontend before sending it to your backend:
   `const isValid = /^[A-Z2-9]{5}(-[A-Z2-9]{5}){4}$/.test(input);`

+> **💡 UX Tip:** Run this regex validation on your frontend *before* calling our API.
+It prevents unnecessary network requests and allows you to instantly warn the user if they accidentally pasted a code containing a `0` or an `O`.

 ### The Public Reference (`ref`)
 **Format:** 14 Characters `OR-XXXX-XXXXXX` (e.g., `OR-A1B2-C3D4E5`)
 **Intent:** Internal DB Storage & Background Syncs.